khorbushko/khorbushko.github.io/_posts/2020-11-26-schedulers-in-combine.md

 }
 {% endhighlight %}

-we can simple use it like this:
+with `Scheduler` we can simply do it like this:

 {% highlight swift %}
 publisher